Marine Corps Logistics Base Barstow

 Flu Shot Programs at Local Clinics, Hospitals, Public Libraries

-Before and during flu season, your local hospital may offer a reduced-price flu shot as an incentive to help reduce the number of local serious flu cases.
-You can also sometimes find free immunization programs at public libraries or other locally-operated city, state, or federal government agencies.
+Before and during flu season, your local hospital may offer a reduced-price flu shot as an incentive to help reduce the number of severe local flu cases.
+You can sometimes find free immunization programs at public libraries or other locally-operated city, state, or federal government agencies.

 Free Flu Shots in Local Airports

-Chicago’s O’Hare International Airport and Midway Airport in Illinois have made headlines in the past by offering flu shots to travelers.
-Once upon a time these shots were administered by the O’Hare International Airport’s UIC Medical Center.
-By the time this practice spread to Midway, they provided the influenza shots via kiosks set-up in easier to access parts of the airport.
+Chicago’s airports, O’Hare International and Midway, have made headlines in the past by offering flu shots to travelers..
+Once upon a time, these shots were administered by the O’Hare International Airport’s UIC Medical Center.

 Not all airports offer this service, but you can search for programs near you via the airport’s official website.